EU to crack down on art-funded terrorism

 According to the EU executive, art trafficking now comes behind arms and drugs trafficking, with a financial value €2.5 - €5 billion each year.

-According to Interpol, 80 to 90 percent of sales of antiquities are not from illicit origins, but the part of illicit trade linked to terror groups is difficult to evaluate.
+The commission also said that some estimats suggest that 80 to 90 percent of sales of antiquities are from illicit origins.
+But the part of illicit trade linked to terror groups is difficult to evaluate.

 "We don't know," ICOM's Desmarais told EUobserver.
 "But we have proof that IS is involved in looting."